 Adobe Systems has pushed seven security updates to its Flash Player to protect users from remote attacks, memory corruption and system crashes.

-The move came one week ahead of Microsoft's monthly " Patch Tuesday ," which will provide the same protection for Windows 8 and Internet Explorer 10 users.
+The move came one week ahead of Microsoft's monthly "," which will provide the same protection for Windows 8 and Internet Explorer 10 users.
 But it's the last time the timing of an Adobe update will disregard Microsoft's monthly update cycle.

 This update patches seven remote-execution vulnerabilities Adobe deemed critical.
 It is available on Adobe's website, where users can select the appropriate installation file for their operating system.
 (Chrome users can just kick back; the update is automatically pushed to Google's browser.)

-Windows users who like Internet Explorer in addition to other browsers may need to update twice, Brian Krebs pointed out on his blog .
+Windows users who like Internet Explorer in addition to other browsers may need to update twice, .
 An IE 10 update for Windows 8 users is in Windows Update and on Microsoft's site.

 Adobe announced yesterday (Nov.
 6) that it would update its notoriously buggy and aggravating Flash Player in sync with Microsoft's monthly update.
 As many security and tech experts speculated, that move was inevitable once Microsoft decided to bake Flash into Internet Explorer 10.